RobotecAI/rai/src/examples/turtlebot4/README.md

       ```

    Congratulations!
 Your `rai_whoami_node` is configured.
 In the following steps
-   your RAI agent will assume a turtlebot4 "personality".
+   your RAI agent will assume a turtlebot4 personality.

 5. Run rai agent: